-The Tankoro property is part of the Company's South Houndé Project and covers an area of 250 km2.
-The Tankoro permit is currently subject to the statutory renewal process which, upon issue of the renewed arreté, will see its area reduced by 25%.
+The Tankoro property is part of the Company's South Houndé Project and covers an area of 184 km2.

 Permit Status

 In early 2011, the Company entered into an option agreement to acquire the Tankoro permit.
 The Company had the right to earn up to a 100% interest with a trailing 1.5% Net Smelter Return ("NSR") royalty, which the Company had an option to acquire for \$1 million at any time after the Company has taken ownership of the permit.